ieru/kosa/README.md

 ( Download and install your OS version.
 More info at vendor's link: http://www.imagemagick.org/script/binary-releases.php

-( For MacOs the easiest way is
+If you are using MacOs, the easiest way is:

 1. go http://www.macports.org/install.php and download the .dmg file
 2. Double-click it
 3. $ sudo port -v selfupdate
-4. $ sudo port install ImageMagick )
+4. $ sudo port install ImageMagick

 - Install required gems with the command: